-You passed your PGCE, schools direct, teach first training with flying colours but you are not quite the finished article, in fact Ive 34 years I dont feel I am the finished article, this is teaching and learning and we never ever get there!.
+You passed your PGCE, schools direct, teach first training with flying colours but you are not quite the finished article, in fact even after 36 years I never felt I was the finished article, this is teaching and learning and we never ever get there!
 However you do now know how a classroom works, you have been observed and met required standards.
-In fact you might feel you survived – no one rioted, discipline wasnt as bad as you thought it might be and deep down you did experience the sheer delight of pupils learning in your classroom.
+In fact you might feel you survived – no one rioted, discipline wasn’t as bad an issue as you thought it might be and deep down you did experience the sheer delight of pupils learning in your classroom.
 You have had interviews and got a job and now you get paid too.

 2. You are the star not the extra

 Sometime last year, you were an ” extra pair of hands” for example with a tutor group.
 You are now in charge and……on your own, at least in the classroom, but certainly not in the school.
 So start acting like the Star not the extra.

 Your mentor or class teacher helped out with questions that you had or issues that arose.
 Now you have to find them in other ways.
 There should still be a mentor and there should be a senior leader in charge of NQTs.
 Speak to them often.
 There should be a programme of support, get along, take notes listen, learn act.
 However systems can be complicated and schools have a habit of socialising them such that experienced teachers just seem to “know” what to do.
 So don’t be afraid to ask even the simplest of questions, however you might need to put aside time to get to grips with say ICT systems for management information, for reporting, for taking registers.
 Just ask, ask, ask.
 Pay attention at all those sessions on child protection, health and safety, data protection dealing with…. the school knows what it is doing training you, make sure you learn.

 4 Basics of preparation and practice